iago-mendes/stemguy-posts/2021-01-31-messier-catalog.md

 <Img url='https://api.stemguy.club/uploads/m42.jpg-452e65327608cbc957d6d3f6a77d3320.png' alt='Orion nebula (M42)' credit='NASA, ESA, M. Robberto (Space Telescope Science Institute/ESA) and the Hubble Space Telescope Orion Treasury Project Team' creditLink='https://www.nasa.gov/feature/goddard/2017/messier-42-the-orion-nebula' width=2048 height=1536 />

+The Orion Nebula is the 42nd object in the Messier catalog and one of the first observations of amateur astronomers who are starting their journey.
+It is a diffuse nebula and the closest stellar formation region.
+In the night sky, M42 can be spotted and distinguished from regular stars with the naked eye, being a spectacle when seen through a telescope.

 ## The Ring Nebula (M57)

 <Img url='https://api.stemguy.club/uploads/m57.png-7911910821c2ddbed32326a55fd06b7c.png' alt='Ring nebula (M57)' credit='NASA, ESA and the Hubble Heritage (STScI/AURA)-ESA/Hubble Collaboration' creditLink='https://www.nasa.gov/feature/goddard/2017/messier-57-the-ring-nebula' width=1500 height=1500 />

+The Ring Nebula is the 57th object in the Messier catalog and a **planetary nebula**.
+This type of structure is formed when a sun-like star dies and its core becomes a white dwarf, which can be seen in the center of every planetary nebula.
+M57 cannot be seen with the naked eye, but an intermediary telescope can spot this magnificent body in the Lyra constellation.

 <HorizontalAd />

 ## The Sombrero Galaxy (M104)

 <Img url='https://api.stemguy.club/uploads/m104.png-92c2190359f0af0942b690dc183edba4.png' alt='The Sombrero Galaxy (M104)' credit='NASA and the Hubble Heritage Team (STScI/AURA)' creditLink='https://www.nasa.gov/feature/goddard/2017/messier-104-the-sombrero-galaxy' width=1500 height=841 />

+Finally, the Sombrero Galaxy is the 104th object in the Messier catalog and is famous because of its shape that remembers a hat.
+Its characteristic symmetric ring is formed by dust, being the site of star formation in the galaxy.
+M104 is also beyond the visibility of the naked eye, but it can be seen through a small telescope pointing to its location in the Virgo constellation.